1979 Dodge B200

 “If vintage vans are going to be the next big thing—and I'm proclaiming here and now that they are—this is the one to get if you want to be in on the ground floor.”
 Barnfinds.com

 This iconic Dodge Sportsman SE van is a true survivor; its original purchaser owned it until just this year.
 Knowing how this owner special-ordered and maintained the van speaks volumes.
 Now 82 years old, he chose the top-of-the-line vehicle from the Montague, Michigan Dodge dealer's order book, checking nearly every available option.
 When it arrived, he had the van professionally rust-proofed, and repeated that service every five years thereafter (the Ziebart application sites can be seen on the front-fender tops in the door-jamb areas).
 He called it “the family fun bus” and used its commodious space almost exclusively for family trips.
-Just after taking delivery, he also had dual exhausts mounted (the original single-exhaust system, from header to tailpipe, is included in this sale).
+Just after taking delivery, he also had dual exhausts mounted.

 Over its life, this Sportsman SE was literally garage-kept, and never driven during the winter.
 The 70,000 miles shown on the working odometer—a mere 1,700 miles per year over its life—is an extremely low number by any standard.
 Finally, keeping a vehicle's original factory window sticker (included) for 41 years is yet another piece of evidence this van has been loved through the years.